gvwilson/sdxpy/src/viewer/index.md

 ### Line Numbers {: .exercise}

 Modify the file viewer to show line numbers on the left side of the text.

+### Inheritance {: .exercise}

+[%f viewer-inheritance %] shows the classes we created in this tutorial.
+Summarize the changes in each.

+[% figure
+   slug="viewer-inheritance"
+   img="inheritance.svg"
+   alt="Inheritance in lesson"
+   caption="Class definitions and inheritance in lesson" cls="here"
+%]